 Per the THECB Best Practices, the narrative should address the items below.
 The narrative should include a paragraph or two for each of the main content sections, summarizing the most important information.
-THECB identifies mandated data and the way it maps to the topics below; programs should complete the tables provided in the template to supplement the content of the narrative.
+THECB identifies mandated data and the way it maps to the topics below; programs should complete the tables provided in the Program Review Self-Study Report template to support the content of the narrative.